 School of Medicine, Translational Education at Carolina (TEC)

 Various department faculty teach about clinical ethics throughout the medical education curriculum.
-In the Foundations Phase Issues relevant to clinical ethics appear throughout Professional Development 1 and 2, and are developed more specifically in several of the Professional Development 3 seminars.
+In the Foundations Phase Issues relevant to clinical ethics appear throughout Social and Health Systems 1 and 2, and are developed more specifically in several of the Social and Health Systems 3 seminars.
 Medical students in the Application Phase participate in the Graduate Medical Education series described below, and students in the Individualization Phase may revisit clinical ethics topics of interest through the Science of Medicine elective and individualized electives, among others.

-Course Directors for Professional Development 1-3 and for our electives:
+Course Directors for Social and Health Systems 1-3 and for our electives:

 Graduate Medical Education